philmain28/philsol/README.md

 # philsol
 ## Modes for the Masses (Massless?)
 Fed up with relying on expensive proprietary software for your electromagnetic waveguide research?  philsol might just be the package for you.
 This is a fully vectorial finite difference waveguide mode solver.
-In a world where high performance hardware is cheaper than high end software, philsol throws elegence and sophistication out of the window and replaces it with brute force.
+In a world where high performance hardware is cheaper than specialist software, philsol throws elegence and sophistication out of the window and replaces it with brute force.

 This is a direct Python implimentaion of the algorithm found in the paper:
 ['Full-vectorial finite-difference analysis of microstructured optical fibres', by Zhu and Brown.](https://doi.org/10.1364/OE.10.000853)